PoSh: Using Scene Graphs To Guide LLMs-as-a-Judge For Detailed Image Descriptions: Appendix

 \subsubsection{Avoiding Double Penalties}

 In \citet{kasai-etal-2022-transparent}, after identifying an error in precision, the authors correct the error before annotating recall.
 This avoids doubly penalizing a description for errors in specificity which would unfairly favor more generic descriptions (which are only penalized once, for recall).
 We instruct our annotators to do the same.
-Below, we have manually identified a few cases of its application from our granular annotations though we note that annotators found our models to be reasonably precise (\cref{tab:docent_granular}) so this rule was infrequently required.

-Due to the length of the generations and descriptions in \benchmark, please consult our codebase for example judgments: \url{https://anonymous.4open.science/r/posh/docent}
+Due to the length of the generations and descriptions in \benchmark, please consult our codebase for example judgments: \url{https://github.com/amith-ananthram/posh/tree/main/docent/examples/granular}